 Grant Link

 Becoming a licensed psychologist requires investing in a lengthy stay in graduate school.
-Most doctoral psychology students spend five to six years full-time completing their advanced training on the human mind.
+Most doctoral psychology students spend five to six years full-time completing their degree.
 The NCES reports that the average graduate tuition cost is $16,435 per year.
 In comparison, clinical, counseling, and school psychologists bring home a mean yearly salary of $74,030.
 Finding scholarships and grants is important to maximize the ROI for your PhD or PsyD degree.
 Fund your tuition and research expenses by applying for some of these 20 great doctoral psychology grants.

 Related: